A Beginner’s Guide to Installing a Specific Version of NPM Package

 Modifying the version in the package.json file

-Another not so straightforward, yet simple method of installing an exact version of a package is to install the package without specifying the version and then manually modify it to the version you want from the package.json file of our project.
+Another not so straightforward, yet simple method of getting an exact version of a package is to manually modify it to the version you want in the package.json project dependencies section.
 Let us see with an example how this can be done.

 Example:

-After updating the version of a package in package.json we have to run the below command to make changes.
+After updating the version in package.json we have to run the below command to make changes:

 npm install

-The version can be checked using one of the methods given below.
+The version can be checked using the method given below.

 Checking the Version of an Installed NPM Package